vongong/CheatSheets/PowerShell/Graph/Readme.md

 Note: % => For-Each

 ## Change API version
-By default it uses v1.o.
-Can change with command: `Select-MgProfile -Name "beta"`
+By default it uses `v1.0`.
+Can change to beta with command: `Select-MgProfile -Name "beta"` See Profile: `Get-MgProfile`

 ## Sign-in
 `Connect-MgGraph` command to sign in and needs scope.